Writing at Thorndown

 During daily literacy lessons, children develop and enhance their understanding of these four areas and then apply what they’ve learnt during a ‘Writer’s Ink’ session.
 This session may take the form of various writing genres – i.e. they may apply their knowledge by writing a biography, persuasive letter, information text, story etc.

-On Friday mornings, every class has a ‘Writer’s Ink’ session.
+Every class has a weekly ‘Writer’s Ink’ session.
 A calming, engaging atmosphere is created by providing a good stimulus, background music, special writing pencils/pens, lots of praise, VCOP pyramids, candles and a timer.
 It starts with a VCOP starter and an input by the class teacher.
 During the main input the teacher will model writing the task, using the children’s suggestions.
 In KS1 the children have 20/30 minutes to write and 30/40 minutes in KS2.

 Stimuli can be from many sources – e.g. a photograph, short film clip, piece of art, sculpture, natural object, holiday snapshot, visitor in, visit out, artefact, poetry, conundrum, when, how, where, what, why questions, piece of music, passage from a book (links to Guided Reading), assembly topic, holiday diary, memory or past event, curricular links e.g. life as a Victorian child, instructions, information texts, traditional tales and rhymes …….the list is endless.

 Early Years have adapted ‘Writer’s Ink’ to best suit the children.
-The session is on a Thursday morning and children have the opportunity to write with the support of an adult.
+Children have the opportunity to write with the support of an adult.
 The children are aware of VCOP with a clearer understanding of Vocabulary Vengeance and Professor Punctuation.

 At Thorndown, our aim is that pupils will be supported to develop a cursive handwriting style which is clear, joined and fluid.
 Inevitably some will be neater than others, but each child can acquire a consistent and fluent style.
 We believe this raises standards in writing in the early years which will impact throughout the whole school, developing confidence, accuracy and fluency and improved presentation.